makersacademy/takeaway-challenge/README.md

 Instructions to Start
 -------
+* Before starting, enter your Twilio accpount details in 'twilio_sms.rb'

-* Open IRB
+* Open IRB and type in the following: require require './lib/order.rb'
-* create a new Order object (i.e. order = Order.new) and you are up and running!
+* Create a new Order object (i.e. order = Order.new) and you are up and running!

+Commands:
+.view_list
+returns a list of dishes in the menu

+.add_order(dish)
+add a dish to your order
+e.g .add_order({ :name => "sushi festival", :price => 3 })

+.complete_order
+to complete your order

-User stories implemented
+User Stories Implemented
 -----
 ```
 As a customer